influxdata/helm-charts/charts/telegraf-operator/README.md

 > Default installation expects `cert-manager` to be running in the cluster.

+## Prerequisites

+- Helm v2 or later
+- Kubernetes 1.11+ with Beta APIs enabled

 ## Install the chart

 1. Add the InfluxData Helm repository: